 Welcome to our largest dog breed information and pictures.
-This is a big guide devoted to big dogs
+This is a big guide devoted to big dogs.

 Don’t forget to scroll down for our Biggest Dog FAQ where you’ll find answers to all your largest dog breed questions.
 Including the biggest dog in the world!

 There is something special about really big dogs.

 Something that makes us feel warm and safe.

 From the story of Peter Pan to the tragic tale of Gelert, literature and folklore brims with legends of giant dogs that loyally protect their human friends.

 Many of the giant dog breeds living among us today have a long and proud history of serving mankind.
 And we are all curious to know which is the tallest, heaviest, and biggest dog in the world.

 You’ll find plenty of fascinating facts about your favorite large breeds here plus the answers to all your big dog questions!

 But first we need to decide what we mean by ‘big dogs’